trucsphamj/First_App/README.markdown

-uby on Rails Tutorial: first application
+Ruby on Rails Tutorial: first application

-This is th first application for Ruby on Rails`
+This is the first application for Ruby on Rails`